ngnrsaa/qflex/docs/install.md

 The following options for `configure` are also available:
 ```
 --enable-openmp           Enable experimental support for OpenMP
+--disable-python_lib      Disable installation of Python porting of qFlex
 --disable-python_checks   Disable python checks while configuring
---disable-pybind11        Disable installation of Python porting of qFlex
 --disable-python_tests    Disable python tests
 ```
-*Note: If you are using ICPC to build qFlex, you **must** specify --disable-pybind11 in this step.
-Construction of the python wrappers with ICPC is currently unsupported.*

 ## Prerequisites on Mac OS X